1027540JohnsonAniketh/UserApplicationSystem/README.md

 # UserApplicationSystem
 <pre>
-This repository contains all the codebase for the backend of UserApplicationSystem.
+<h2>This repository contains all the codebase for the backend of UserApplicationSystem.</h2>
-The application has the following restful endpoints:
+<h3>The application has the following restful endpoints:</h2>
 1)<b>Create a user</b>                               : /v1/users
 2)<b>Get a user</b>                                  : /v1/users/{username}
 3)<b>Update a user</b>                               : /v1/users/{usernmae}